sshyran/wordpress-add-headers/readme.txt

 = Configuration =

+This plugin does not have an administration interface so as to maintain the maximum level of flexibility when configuring it.

-The plugin can be configured by filtering the options array.
-You can add a filtering function like the following in the `functions.php` file of your theme:
+The plugin can be configured by attaching a filtering function to the `addh_options` hook which returns an array containing the `options` that should be used for the current request.
+The code can be added in the `functions.php` file of the theme or in another plugin:

 `
 function addh_custom_options ( $options ) {